From reducing waste to saving energy, here's some small switches that can make a big difference in the green-living stakes

 The most straightforward way to make your home more sustainable is to cut down on needless waste.

-Hundreds of gallons of water are lost every year by homeowners waiting for their taps to run hot, so ask your local plumber about installing a recirculated hot water pipe.
+Hundreds of gallons of water are lost every year by Dubai residents waiting for their taps to run hot, so ask your local plumber about installing a recirculated hot water pipe.
 And fix any leaking or dripping taps or toilets immediately; estimates suggest that a single drippy tap releases up to five gallons of wasted water per day.

 Go back to basics